 How Lobsters See

 A lobster’s eye works on a principle of reflection rather than that of refraction like humans.
 The reflection is made possible by thousands of squares located in the lobster’s eyes, which are near the base of the antennae.
 These squares are the lobster’s optics.
-These well-arranged squares are in fact the ends of tiny square tubes that give the lobster a kind of “x-ray” vision.
+These well-arranged squares are in fact the ends of tiny square tubes that give thea kind of “x-ray” vision.
 The sides of each one of these square tubes are like mirrors that reflect the incoming light.
 They are composed of entirely of straight walls and right angles, as opposed to the human eye’s curved rods and cones.
-This give the lobster an amazing 180° field of view.
+This give the an amazing 180° field of view.

 How Lobster Eyes Work